-- 4.1 Monitoring of the implementation At a minimum monitoring will be annual although, during early phases, monitoring will likely be more often (for example daily, weekly, monthly or quarterly) as necessary to address risks and foster success. - 4.2 Monitoring of the outcomes - Field monitoring occurs in line with Restoration Plan expectations (particularly targets, goals and objectives, including social and environmental).
-(Continuous Improvement for SH&C projects) - 4.2.1 Metrics for monitoring are developed in relation to the Restoration Plan, including with regard to social (for example governance, income, equity, health and safety, rights, gender) or environmental aspects (for example soil, water, biodiversity and conservation).
-(Continuous Improvement for SH&C projects) - 4.2.2 Resources for monitoring exist to ensure implementation of the Monitoring Plan over a 5-year period. - 4.2.3 Plantings/seedlings or natural regeneration are monitored annually, including survival rates, health (for example pests and diseases, and growth) in a technically sound fashion (including practical, consistent, transparent, replicable, repeatable); and actions are taken for continuous improvement based on monitoring outcomes evident at the field level. - 4.3 Monitoring results Results are documented in writing, accurate and easily available to managers and verifiers.
-(Continuous Improvement for SH&C projects)
+- 4.2 Monitoring of the implementation At a minimum monitoring will be annual although, during early phases, monitoring will likely be more often (for example daily, weekly, monthly or quarterly) as necessary to address risks and foster success. - 4.3 Monitoring of the outcomes23 - 4.3.1 Metrics for monitoring are developed in relation to the Restoration Plan, covering threats/degradation drivers, social aspects (for example governance, income, equity, health and safety, rights, gender, stakeholder engagement) and environmental aspects (for example soil, water, biodiversity and conservation).
+(Continuous Improvement for SH&C projects) - 4.3.2 Plantings/seedlings or natural regeneration are monitored annually, including survival rates, health (for example pests and diseases, and growth) in a technically sound fashion (including practical, consistent, transparent, replicable, repeatable); and actions are taken for continuous improvement based on monitoring outcomes evident at the field level. - 4.4 Resources for monitoring exist to ensure implementation of the Monitoring Plan over a 5year period (description of intermediate and longer-term resources is welcomed, for example 20-50 years). - 4.5 Monitoring results Results are documented, accurate and easily available to managers and verifiers.
+(Continuous Improvement for SH&C projects) - 4.6 Adaptative management: - 4.6.1 Monitoring results are compiled annually and used to enhance achievement of the restoration targets, goals and objectives.
+(Continuous Improvement for SH&C) - 4.6.2 Monitoring results are used to inform revisions to the Restoration Plan, providing identification of and direction towards enabling conditions that will ensure the restored ecosystem remains after establishment.

-4.4 Adaptative management:

-- 4.4.1 Monitoring results are compiled annually and used to enhance achievement of the restoration targets, goals and objectives.
-(Continuous Improvement for SH&C and medium projects) - 4.4.2 Monitoring results are used to inform revisions to the Restoration Plan, providing identification of and direction towards enabling conditions that will ensure the restored ecosystem remains after establishment.
 (Continuous Improvement for SH&C and medium projects)